 Now that the SAT has changed significantly many are wondering where to get practice tests.
 The good news is that, for the first time ever, official practice tests are available for free.
-The College Board, the writers of the test, has teamed up with Khan Academy to offer four SAT practice tests that can be accessed via a simple link on either the College Board’s website or the Khan Academy website.
+The College Board (the writers of the test) has teamed up with Khan Academy to offer eight SAT practice tests that can be accessed via a link on either the College Board’s website or the Khan Academy website.

-The not-so-good news is that, beyond these four official practice tests, there is only one other test: a practice PSAT, which is also available on Khan Academy for free.
+The not-so-good news is that, beyond these eight official practice tests, there is only one other test: a practice PSAT, which is also available on Khan Academy for free.